Quick Answer

 - translations, apostille chain, and service/procedure materials where relevant

-- records showing why Turkish legal effect is now needed
+- records showing why the legal effect is now needed

 - any connected family, property, or inheritance documents affected by the divorce result